 It’s not totally out of the box, though.
 Look at Gigi [Rüf] and Travis [Rice].
 A lot of riders know what’s up and are really involved with their companies throughout their careers.
 It’s not something totally crazy.
 But it’s cool that a company as big as Salomon really cares about that.
 They treated AESMO well, and they treat it with respect.
 They really support us with materials and with knowledge.
 AESMO started with the Salomon Powder Snowskate.
 I was skating before anything else, and I started making skateboard decks for that.
 I’d get tips from Riton about how to do this and that.
 They always saw the benefit that it would bring back to snowboarding.
 And that creativity came full circle and eventually found its way back into these boards.

-How do your mindset and design approach have to change from making AESMO boards compared to the Hillside Project?
+How does your mindset and design approach have to change from making AESMO boards compared to the Hillside Project?

 It’s more precise.
 With a powder board, you can pretty much do it in centimetres, and anything is fine.
 Snowboards are fine-tuned to perfection.
 Seeing how things shift with a few tenths difference in the mold layup and stuff like that.
 It’s much more precise.
 So the approach is different in the sense that you need to take care of little details way more.
 But there can be more pressure too.
 You don’t want to fuck up boards for these riders.
 They’re at the top of their game.
 Out of respect for them, you don’t want to fuck it up!